Knowledge Base

 - docs/*.md

-- docs/*.txtSome plugin parameters are described below.
-For more parameters, please refer to the cnbcool/knowledge-base plugin documentation.
+- docs/*.txtSome plugin parameters are explained below.
+For more details, refer to the cnbcool/knowledge-base plugin documentation.

-include: Specifies the files to include, using glob pattern matching, defaults to*to include all files, supports arrays or comma-separated valuesexclude: Specifies the files to exclude, using glob pattern matching, defaults to excluding no files, supports arrays or comma-separated valueschunk_size: Specifies the text chunk size, defaults to 1500chunk_overlap: Specifies the number of overlapping tokens between adjacent chunks, defaults to 0embedding_model: Embedding model, defaults tohunyuan, currently only supportshunyuan
+include: Specifies the files to include, using glob patterns.
+Default is*to include all files.
+Supports arrays or comma-separated values.exclude: Specifies the files to exclude, using glob patterns.
+Default is to exclude nothing.
+Supports arrays or comma-separated values.chunk_size: Specifies the text chunk size.
+Default is 1500.chunk_overlap: Specifies the number of overlapping tokens between adjacent chunks.
+Default is 0.embedding_model: Specifies the embedding model.
+Default ishunyuan.
+Currently, onlyhunyuanis supported.

-You can also use the following command in cloud-native development.
-Note that you need to enable the Docker-in-Docker (Docker) service.
-The default development environment has it enabled.
-For custom development environments, please refer to service-docker.
+Alternatively, you can use the following command in a cloud-native development environment.
+Note that Docker-in-Docker (DinD) service must be enabled.
+It is enabled by default in the development environment.
+For custom development environments, refer to service-docker.

 docker run --rm \